Recite, Reconstruct, Recollect: Memorization in LMs as a Multifaceted Phenomenon: Potential factors in memorization

 Some factors relate a given sequence to the entire training corpus.
 Overall, the following features illustrate how memorization is influenced by various types of duplication.

 \textbf{Duplicates} For each 32-token window in any 2049-token sequence seen during training, we count the number of duplicates in the Pile.

-\textbf{Semantic Matches} To assess the prevalence of semantically similar samples in training, we generate document embeddings for each full sequence using SBERT and count the number of sequences with cosine similarity $\leq 0.8$.
+\textbf{Semantic Matches} To assess the prevalence of semantically similar samples in training, we generate document embeddings for each full sequence using SBERT and count the number of sequences with cosine similarity $\geq 0.8$, out of all 64-token sequences in The Pile.
 These sequences are semantically similar but may not be exact token-level duplicates.

 \textbf{Textual Matches} We filter the set of semantic matches for a given target sequence to identify those with a low Levenshtein edit distance in their prompts~\citep{levenshtein1966binary} from the target sequence.
 These matches flag slight variations on boilerplate prompts.
 We compute edit distance at the character level, thereby accounting for different tokenizations of identical sequences.